 These guesstimates call to mind a time when corporal punishment was widely accepted in homes and schools, with limits, of course.
-Hitting a child was okay, as long as you hit with an open hand, and not with a closed fist.
-Using a belt or paddle was fine, as long as you didn't break the skin.
-Canada no longer allows children to be physically punished in schools.
+Hitting a child was acceptable, as long as you hit with an open hand, and not with a closed fist.
+Using a belt or paddle was permissible, as long as it did not break the skin.
+Canada no longer permits children to be physically punished in schools.
 In most homes, it is considered an inappropriate way to discipline.